Mahreenkiran/MahreenKiran_Data_Analytics_Portfolio/AdventureWorks_Sales_Analysis/README_AdventureWorks_Sales_Analysis.md

 This suggests that customer concentration is spread across the wider high-value portfolio rather than being dominated by only a handful of accounts.

-The project demonstrates my ability to move from raw relational data to:
+The project demonstrates my ability to take an analytical task from raw relational data through to validated business insights and interactive reporting:

 **validated data → business questions → SQL analysis → insight generation → DAX measures → interactive reporting → business recommendations**